5 Password Policy Guidelines for Small to Mid-Size Businesses

 Passwords, believe it or not, are a major problem in the small to mid-size business (SMB) market.
 It's not uncommon for SMBs to have unenforced or weak password protocols.
 This HUGE oversight is why hackers are more focused on the SMB market than ever.
 Strong passwords are a simple, but powerful security measure.

-I've been working for Accent Computer Solutions Inc., for five-plus years and as the Support Desk Supervisor, I've helped hundreds of people reset their passwords.
+Here at Accent Computer Solutions Inc., we've helped countless people reset their passwords.
 We have strict guidelines and protocols in place to ensure the integrity of our client's passwords and security.

 5 Best Practices for Password Protocol